followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/DOMComponent/3 Methods/element().md

 ===================================================================

 <!--shortDescription-->
-Returns the root HTML element of the widget.
+Gets the root element of the widget.
 <!--/shortDescription-->

 <!--returnType-->jQuery<!--/returnType-->